Cascading/fluid/README.md

 ## Developing

-Fluid currently requires Gradle 1.11 to build.
+Fluid currently requires at least Gradle 3.4 to build.

 Running: